A non-local Poisson bracket for Coxeter--Toda lattices: Introduction

+Although the multi-Hamiltonian nature of Coxeter--Toda lattices is well known, apart from the quadratic Poisson bracket \eqref{eq: quadratic epsilon} computed in \cite{GSV4}, no other explicit Poisson bracket and compatible with \eqref{eq: quadratic epsilon}, in the set of coordinates of $G^{u,v}/H$ mentioned above, did appear in the literature.
+The non-local Poisson bracket $\pb_{nl}$ on $G^{u,v}/H$ presented in \eqref{eq: rat 1}--\eqref{eq: rat 4} addresses this issue (see Corollary \eqref{cor: 2}).
+To this end, besides showing that the non-local bracket is Poisson, we will need that the generalized B\"acklund--Darboux transformations preserve the non-local Poisson bracket.

+We deduced the non-local Poisson bracket $\pb_{nl}$ on $G^{u,v}/H$ after performed Maple computations of the Moser map $m_{u,v}:G^{u,v}/H\to (\mathcal{W}_n,\pb_0)$ for small values of $n$, where $\mathcal{W}_n$ is a subset of the space of rational functions of fixed degree and $\pb_0$ is the Atiyah--Hitchin bracket.
+Therefore, as is expected, we show that the non-local Poisson bracket corresponds to the Atiyah--Hitchin under the Moser map, Corollary \ref{cor: 1}

-This note is organized as follows.
-Section 2 is devoted to review the concepts of factorization parameters for double Bruhat cells $G^{u,v}$ and the standard Poisson-Lie structure in the $\GL_n$ case.
-Furthermore, we review the family of Faybusovich-Gekhtman Poisson brackets introduced in \cite{FG2}.
-Section 3 treats the definition of Coxeter-Toda lattices which are particular commuting Hamiltonian flows on $G^{u,v}/H$ induced from Toda flows on $\GL_n$.
-In Section 4 we present a non-local Poisson bracket on $G^{u,v}/H$ in coordinates derived from the factorization parameters which will be compatible with the Poisson bracket on $G^{u,v}/H$ induced from the standard Poisson-Lie bracket of $\GL_n$.
-In Section 5 we review the {\it generalized B\"acklund-Darboux transformations} for Coxeter-Toda lattices to prove that these transformations are Poisson maps with respect to its respective non-local Poisson brackets.
-Finally, Section 6 is devoted to some discussion which would be interesting to address.
+This manuscript is organized as follows.
+Section 2 is devoted to a review of the concepts of factorization parameters for double Bruhat cells $G^{u,v}$, the standard Poisson--Lie structure in the $\GL_n$ case and the family of Faybusovich--Gekhtman Poisson brackets.
+Section 3 treats the Coxeter--Toda lattices and the generalized B\"acklund--Darboux transformations among them.
+Our main results are in Section 4.
+First, we present a non-local bracket $\pb_{nl}$ on $G^{u,v}/H$, in coordinates derived from the factorization parameters, and show that it is a Poisson bracket, Theorem \ref{thm: 1}.
+When $u^{-1}=v=s_{n-1}\cdots s_1$, after a change of variables, the non-local Poisson bracket becomes the well known linear Poisson bracket \eqref{eq: linear Toda bracket} used for a Hamiltonian formulation of the Toda lattice.
+Therefore, by Proposition \ref{prop: 1}, when $u^{-1}=v=s_{n-1}\cdots s_1$, the non-local bracket $\pb_{nl}$ corresponds to the Atiyah--Hitchin bracket under the Moser map.
+We then present Theorem \ref{prop: non local poisson maps}, the proof is sketched in Appendix \ref{Appendix A}, to draw our conclusions of interest mentioned above.
+The proofs are matter of direct, tough lengthy, computation.
+We finish with two questions that we would like to address in the future

-{\bf Acknowledgements}: First, I am very thankful to M. Gekhtman for his support, guidance and stimulating conversations during my visit to the University of Notre Dame.
-Second, I appreciate the suggestions of M. Gekhtman and I. Mencattini during the writing process of this note.
-Lastly, I thank to FAPESP grant 2014/08512-3 and CAPES.